ECDConnect/ECDConnect/README.md

 -   [JWT](https://jwt.io/)  tokens for authorisation with refresh endpoints

 ## Training
-*Please note this is not a requirement to run the system.*
+*Please note this is not a requirement to run the system.
+If the Moodle configuration in the system is not setup, the Training tab will not be available.*

 The app has a training module that can display Moodle training courses within an iframe.
 In order to enable this functionality, the requirements are:
--   Moodle 4.9.4 or later
+-   Moodle 4.0 or later
 -   Cohort enrolment enabled
 -   The Moodle database must be on PostgreSQL 13 or later
 -   The Moodle database must be accessible from the backend with read/insert/delete permission